 Sprucing up your home’s curb appeal has plenty of benefits.
 It can grab the attention of potential homebuyers and impress your neighbors — and you don’t need to spend all that much time or money to do it!
 We’ve put together a list of tips to make your home the star of your block.

 What Is Curb Appeal and Why Is it Important?

 Curb appeal is all about the allure of your home, from the outside.
 There are many reasons to increase your home’s curb appeal.
 For starters, it can actually add value to your home.
 So, how do you add curb appeal?
 One way is to make improvements that benefit your home in a several key ways.

 Smart adjustments can add a measure of safety while improving aesthetics, and today’s buyers are looking for well-planned landscaping like this.
 So, take a look at these go-to house curb appeal ideas that really can help you sell your home for more money.

 Upgrade Your Home’s Entryway

-Your front door and the space around it is the focal point of your home.
+Your front door — and the space around it — is the focal point of your home.
 Whenever you have guests over or a neighbor walks by, your entryway leaves a lasting impression — so take the time to put these tips into action and make it stand out from the rest:

-If your door or windows have screens, patch up any holes or replace the screen altogether.
+If your door or windows have screens, patch up any holes or replace the screen altogether to boost your house’s curb appeal.
 You can find screen patches and adhesives at most hardware stores.
 Not only will they look better, but they’ll keep things like leaves and other debris from dirtying the area near your windows.

 From your doorbell to its hinges, you’ve probably got some hardware that’s long overdue for replacing.
 If you’re not keen on replacing every piece, at least clean and shine them to give the appearance that they’re brand new.